-I do sit a number dogs that have reactivity and behavioral issues.
-If this is true of your pet(s) we will discuss the nature of their issues in depth.
+I do sit a number of dogs that have reactivity and behavioral issues.
+If this is true of your pet(s), we will discuss the nature of their issues in depth.
 Depending on the factors which influence their behavior, I may set up a gradual stay schedule with you to help them acclimate prior to a longer sit.
-(For example, some highly anxious dogs may start with a partial day sit, then spend a full day, then a single overnight, etc.) This is for everyone's benefit as the dog will be more relaxed and trusting, safer/easier to handle at my house, and will have a minimized likelihood of stress-related behavioral regressions when returning to your home.
+For example, some highly anxious dogs may start with a partial day sit, then spend a full day, then a single overnight, etc. This is for everyone's benefit as the dog will be more relaxed and trusting, safer/easier to handle at my house, and will have a minimized likelihood of stress-related behavioral regressions when returning to your home.
 Believe me, I know how hard people work to keep quirky dogs on even ground!

 I will happily consult with your pet's training and health care professionals if an integrated team approach is what your pup needs!